Stresso/Eh-Final/README.md

 the program will format the extracted chat and then make use of ollama and its models to classify the chats as "predetory" , "suspecious" or "normal" conversations.

-Extracted.bat exists only because running chromeCacheView via python caused errors
+Extracted.bat exists only because running chromeCacheView via python caused errors ChromeCacheView.exe is a freeware available on the Nirsoft website https://www.nirsoft.net/utils/chrome_cache_view.html